celloudiallo/vagrant-meteor-dev/README.md

 * Can't start Mongo server.
 * MongoDB cannot open or obtain a lock on a file

-I believe this is due of the shared folder that vagrant setup between the host and guest.

-Alternatively we use our local mongodb or any valid mongo url to start our app as follow:
+Alternatively we use our local mongodb or any valid mongo url and start our app as follow:

 ```bash
 MONGO_URL=mongodb://localhost:27017/myapp meteor run